artefactory/streamlit_prophet/README.md

 * <strong>Make a forecast</strong>: You can optionnaly make a forecast on future dates that are not included in your dataset, with the model previously trained.

-## How to contribute ?
+## 🛠️ How to contribute ?

 If you want to contribute to the development of this package:

-1. Clone the repository :
+1. Clone the repository:

 ```bash
 git clone git@github.com:artefactory/streamlit_prophet.git